leowcy/preconf-avs-design/README.md

 might you prevent this?
   - **Mitigation**:
     - Limit the number of preconfirmed transactions allowed per block.
-    - Use a fallback mechanism (e.g., roll over unprocessed preconfirmed transactions to subsequent blocks).
+    - Use a fallback mechanism (roll over unprocessed preconfirmed transactions to subsequent blocks).

 - **Risk 2**: What happens if a block containing preconfirmed transactions gets reorged?
-    - **Mitigation**: Plan to address it
+    - **Mitigation**: Similar to above.
+Fallback to a subsequent blocks.

-- ** Risk 3**: If a proposer receives a preconfirmation request just before the build phase, they might fail to include it, resulting in broken preconfirmation promises and potential slashing.
+- **Risk 3**: If a proposer receives a preconfirmation request just before the build phase, they might fail to include it, resulting in broken preconfirmation promises and potential slashing.
-    - **Mitigation**: Implement a cutoff time for preconfirmation requests (e.g., 20 seconds before the target block).
+    - **Mitigation**: Implement a cutoff time for preconfirmation requests (20 seconds before the target block).
 Reject or deprioritize requests submitted after this cutoff to reduce the risk of broken promises.

 ---